-Today’s short topic is growing Russian Sage successfully at home, in your backyard.
+Today we are talking about growing Russian Sage successfully at home, in your backyard.
 Russian Sage is one of those interesting plants that have been oversold in the nursery business but have a valuable place in the garden.

-My own experience with this plant is that it performs best in a very well-drained garden (read hot and sunny-dry), and if you give it good garden soil with lots of water, you can expect to have it die over the winter.
+My own experience with this plant is that it performs best in a very well-drained garden (red hot and sunny-dry), and if you give it good garden soil with lots of water, you can expect to have it die over the winter.

 Clay soils will simply kill Perovskia, and there is little point in trying to grow it there.
 So, think of the hottest and poorest soil you have and plant this gem there.

 Perovskia is the botanic name, and it was named after the Turkestani general/statesman V.A.
 Perovski (1794-857).
 The common name Russian sage is evident because of the fragrance of the leaves and the plant’s origin in Asia.

 Russian sage is a flowering herbaceous perennial plant and subshrub that belongs to the mint family.
 It has silvery foliage and purplish-blue flowers that bloom from mid-summer to late fall.
 It is native to Asia and extremely tolerant of dry conditions.
 It is often used in xeriscaping and cottage gardens, where it adds visual appeal and fragrance.
 It can be propagated by seeds or cuttings and requires well-drained soil and full sun.
 It may need support or pruning to prevent flopping.
 It can be combined with other plants that contrast with its color and height, such as black-eyed Susans or goldenrod.

 Read also this: Lavatera Flowers: How To Grow From Seed

 At 24 to 36 inches tall, Russian sage is a perfect plant for the full hot sun garden.
 Its silver foliage stands out well against other greens in the garden, and the haze of purplish-blue flowers in mid to late summer is quite attractive.